nosami/vsonline/vs-online/overview/what-is-vsonline.md

 ### Editors and IDEs

-To go along with "backend" environments, Visual Studio Online also supports three "frontend" editors: Visual Studio Code, Visual Studio IDE ([sign up for the Limited Preview](https://aka.ms/vsfutures-signup)) and our Visual Studio Code-based editor in the browser.
+To go along with "backend" environments, Visual Studio Online also supports three "frontend" editors: Visual Studio Code, Visual Studio IDE ([sign up for the Private Preview](https://aka.ms/vsfutures-signup)) and our Visual Studio Code-based editor in the browser.
 Linux environments (Public Preview) are accessible from Visual Studio Code and our Visual Studio Code-based editor in the browser.
-Windows environments (Limited Preview) are accessible from all three "frontend" editors.
+Windows environments (Private Preview) are accessible from all three "frontend" editors.
 This allows you to use the tool best suited for the job at hand, and the ability do that job from anywhere, with any language or framework.
 Even better, the experience is super-charged with our support for extensions from [the Visual Studio Marketplace](https://marketplace.visualstudio.com/).

 ### Customized for your project